TouK/nussknacker/docs/installation_configuration_guide/DesignerConfiguration.md

 ## Scenario type, categories

-Every process has to belong to a group called `category` .
-For example, in one Nussknacker installation you can have processes detecting frauds, and those implementing marketing campaigns.
+Every scenario has to belong to a group called `category`.
+For example, in one Nussknacker installation you can have scenarios detecting frauds, and those implementing marketing campaigns.
 Category configuration looks like this:

 ```
 categoriesConfig: {